praths007/praths007.github.io/wiki/Tensorflow-Serving-Tf-Lite.md

 ## Edge device serving using tensorflowlite
+Positive points of tflite <br>
 * New lighter version of tensorflow where models can be saved as TFlite flatbuffer using TFlite.
 * Support for keras API.
+* It is cross platform so can be used for android as well as iOS.

+We might not want to score model on the cloud.
+Transfer restrictions etc. we dont want cloud to do everything.

 ## Deploying models on AWS
 We can save the weights and json separately.